MaxZeb/Machine_Learning-BGSE/README.md

 # Machine Learning Coursework - BGSE
+This repository includes some implementations done for the master's course in machine learning thought by Gabor Lugosi (http://www.econ.upf.edu/~lugosi/).

-Alongside theoretical coursework, there were also  practical problems to solve through implementations and simulations.
-There are four simulation tasks:
+Alongside mostly theoretical problem sets, there were also practical problems to solve through implementations and simulations.
+These are four example simulation tasks:
 1. Random Projections into two dimensions
-2. Nearest neighbour
+2. K-Nearest-Neighbours
 3. Perceptron algorithm
-4. Large Margin Classiefiers
+4. Large Margin Classifiers